zootedme/zootedme.github.io/_posts/2020-06-01-how-to-make-money-on-instagram-in-2020.md

 ---
+layout: post
 title: How to Make Money on Instagram in 2020
+image: assets/images/how-to-make-money-on-instagram-.png
+categories: Instagram MakeMoney Influencer Affiliate
+toc: true
+beforetoc: "Instagram is seemingly a very simple social media platform.
+Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow
+  focus: posting images."
+author: jeff
 date: 2020-06-01 06:29:00 Z
-image: assets/images/how-to-make-money-on-instagram-.png
 comments: true
-layout: post
 ---
 Instagram is seemingly a very simple social media platform.
 Compared with the likes of Facebook or even Twitter, Instagram has an extremely narrow focus: posting images.

 But while that’s true, it also hides a lot of depth.
 And this is a depth that can be plumbed for huge profits if you know how to make the platform work for you!